davidzuma/welli/docs/discovery_sprint.md

 ### Why

-This experience is fast to prototype, LLM-powered, and could be a competitive edge if it feels genuinely personal and useful.
+This experience is fast to prototype, LLM-powered, and could be a competitive edge if it feels personal and useful.